-The governmental fund statements provide a detailed short-term view that may be used to evaluate the School's near-term financing requirements.
+The governmental financial fund statements provide a detailed short-term view that may be used to evaluate the School's near-term financing requirements.
 This short-term view is useful when compared to the long-term view presented as governmental activities in the government-wide financial statements.
 To facilitate this comparison, both the governmental funds balance sheet and the governmental funds statement of revenues, expenditures, and changes in fund balances provide a reconciliation of governmental funds to governmental activities.

 The governmental funds balance sheet and statement of revenues, expenditures, and changes in fund balances provide detailed information about the School's most significant funds.
 The School operates three funds; a General Fund, a Special Revenue Fund, and a Capital Projects Fund.
-For reporting purposes, the General Fund is a major fund of the School.
+For reporting purposes, the General Fund and Special Revenue Fund are major funds of the School.
 Data from the other governmental funds are combined into a single aggregate presentation.

 The School adopts an annual budget for its governmental funds.
-A budgetary comparison schedule, as required, has been provided for the General Fund to demonstrate compliance with the budget.
+A budgetary comparison schedule, as required, has been provided for the General Fund and Major Special Revenue Fund to demonstrate compliance with the budget.